kssuraaj28/hw-reverse/Readme.md

 ```
     git clone https://github.com/kssuraaj28/hw-reverse.git
 ```
-2. In the cloned repository folder,type the following command(Linux OS):-
+2. In the cloned repository folder,type the following command (Linux OS - You need 1GB of free RAM for this):-
 ```
     sudo sysctl vm.nr_hugepages=512
 ```
-3. Ru the make file using the following command:-
+3. Run the make file using the following command:-
 ```
-    make -B
+    make
 ```
 4. Run the pyhton script as:-
 ```